I have worked in education and entertainment and am also an historian and businessman and currently studying at the Open University.

 There are 33 bridges across the Thames in Greater London.
 Some are famous, some are beautiful and some are pig-ugly.
-Make your own mind up.
+Make your own mind up as we travel down the river from east to west.

-Not only London's most famous bridge but one of the most famous bridges in the world, Tower Bridge is often mistaken for London Bridge by tourists.
+Not only London's most famous bridge but also one of the most famous bridges in the world.
+Despite this, Tower Bridge is still often erroneously believed to be London Bridge by tourists.
 Well it's a bridge and it's in London, what more do you need to know?

 The last of the Victorian bridges, indeed the last new bridge built in London until the Millennium, Tower Bridge, designed by Horace Jones and built by John Wolfe Barry, whose father Charles designed the Houses of Parliament, opened in 1894.
 Part suspension and part bascule (the name given to the lifting parts), the bridge was named after the Tower of London, not because of the towers incorporated into it, which were designed to match the Tower itself.

 In 1952, Albert Gunter was driving a bus across the bridge when it opened beneath him.
 Accelerating quickly, he managed to jump the gap, the only injury being the conductor sustaining a broken leg.
-He was awarded a day off work and £10, just over a week's wages.
-Traffic lights and automatic gates make this unlikely to happen again.
+He was awarded a day off work and £10, at that time just over a week's wages.
+Traffic lights and automatic gates make this unlikely to happen again, though there is a scene in the Spice Girls highly forgettable 1998 vehicle movie, Spiceworld, where this actually does happen, as well as in an episode of "Peppa Pig" with the Queen driving the bus.

-Disappointing to generations who have grown up singing about it falling down, the current London Bridge was opened in 1973 by the Queen, which was not the golden age of British architecture.
+Disappointing to generations who have grown up singing about it falling down, the current London Bridge was opened by the Queen in 1973, which was not the golden age of British architecture.
 Despite its heated pavements to stop them icing up in the winter, its ancestor in the picture above must have spun in its grave when the present bridge was unveiled.

 Elsewhere on this website is an excellent article telling the history of London Bridge in detail, but as an overview, there has been a bridge on this site since 50AD, built by the invading armies of Claudius.
-This of course was the first bridge across the Thames, a more permanent one built a few decades later.
+A more permanent one was built a few decades later.
 In 1014, the fleeing Ethelred the Unready pulled the bridge down behind him as he sailed up the river in a vain attempt to stop the invading Danish Vikings, which is believed to be the inspiration for the song.
-The medieval bridge in the picture featured houses and shops, the rents used to pay for the bridges upkeep.
+The medieval bridge in the picture featured houses and shops; the rents used to pay for the bridge's upkeep.
 It became one of the wonders of the world.
-In 1212, a fire killed 3000 people.
-However the bridge escaped the Great Fire of 1666 due to a fire earlier that century at the north end that had created a fire break, protecting the bridge.
-The heads of William Wallace, Guy Fawkes, Jack Cade and Sir Thomas More and others were displayed on London Bridge over the centuries.
+In 1212, a terrible fire on the bridge killed approximately 3000 people, but the bridge escaped the Great Fire of 1666 due to a fire earlier that century at the north end that had created a fire break, protecting the bridge.
+The heads of William Wallace, Guy Fawkes, Jack Cade, Sir Thomas More, Archbishop Laud and others deemed to be traitors by the crown were displayed on London Bridge's gatehouse over the centuries.

 Cannon Street Railway Bridge